MrSom3body/gotcha/README.md

 ![preview](.github/assets/preview.png)

 gotcha is a small fetcher written in go.
 It has absolutely no customization (at least for now) and is primarily intended for my system.

 ## ✨ features

 - speedy boi (on my machine [<2ms](#benchmarks))
 - no dependencies besides linux and the binary itself (and go for building duh)
+- can update itself with `gotcha update`
 - displays:
   - distribution
   - kernel version